pkp/omp-user-guide/en/chapter9/new-submission/catalog.md

 * whether the new contributor should be the principal contact person for working with the editor
 * whether this person's name should appear in the Author browse list on the press website.

+**Chapters**: If this submission consists of separate chapters, you can each of them here using the *Add Chapter* link.